NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 Here are some revision techniques for better retention:

-- Quickly memorize topics using flashcards.
+- Quickly memorise topics using flashcards.

 - Make brief notes to explain complicated information.